top of page

 I easily came up with 10 ways this has crushed it in the kitchen for me!!

-#1 The Meal Names are written across that wall calendar which is just off the kitchen (and behind my desk).
-Super visible location makes it easy to follow.
+#1 The Meal Names are written above each day name on the wall calendar.
+The Super Visible location makes it super easy to follow!

-#5 Major $avings at the grocery $tore!
+#5 Major $avings at the grocery store!
 No longer buying items that will never see the light of day.

-#9 Every dinner has a title that allows flexibility.
+#9 Every dinner has a title that Allows Flexibility.
 For example, Tuesday night is Cock-a-Doodle Tuesday...
-We can grill, bake or saute that chicken, switching up seasonings, salads, and veggies!
+We can grill, bake or saute the chicken, switching up seasonings, salads, and veggies!
 Viola!
 Variety.

 I have not had this much combined fun and success with food... ever!